aws-samples/shopfloor-connectivity/docs/adapters/rest.md

 [SFC Configuration](../core/sfc-configuration.md) > [Sources](../core/sfc-configuration.md#sources) > [Source](../core/source-configuration.md)  > [Channels](../core/source-configuration.md#channels) > [Channel](../core/channel-configuration.md)

-The RestChannelConfiguration type extends the [ChannelConfiguration](../core/channel-configuration.md) class with channel properties for the REST protocol adapter.
+The RestChannelConfiguration class extends  [ChannelConfiguration](../core/channel-configuration.md) , inheriting all base channel properties while adding REST-specific configuration to specify which elements to extract from the REST response.
+It defines how to map and transform specific data elements from the REST API response into SFC channel values, using the base ChannelConfiguration properties along with REST response parsing parameters.

 - [Schema](#restchannelconfiguration-schema)
 - [Examples](#restchannelconfiguration-examples)